 Animal testing and ethics

-Even though a product is not necessarily tested on animals in the UK or EU, if it’s sold in China, it most likely is.
-Unfortunetly that means that a lot of companies are offering you a vegan product however their company ethos does not reflect vegan principles.
+Even though a product is not tested on animals in the UK or the EU, if it’s sold in China, it likely has been.
+Under Chinese law, all cosmetic products must get tested on animals.

 The question then turns to ethics.
-Companies may not be testing in your region, but they allow testing to tap into the Chinese and other markets.
-The question then is whether we should support vegan products or boycott companies for not following through on the initiative.
-This was also a huge debate in 2019 with the boom of meat alterantives – should we support non vegan food chains?
+Companies may not be testing in your region, but they allow testing to tap into the Chinese market.

-On a positive note, however, China is making some reform on animal testing.
-It’s not nearly where us animal lovers want it to be but any progress is progress.
-Their laws are complex and conditional but essentially, the people of China are becoming more conscious.
-The pet industry is soaring.
-The Chinese population are changing their perspective and relationship to animals a positive step towards ending the abuse of animals rife across Asia.
+On a positive note, China is making some reform on animal testing.
+It’s not nearly where us animal lovers want it to be, but any progress is progress.

 Does cruelty-free mean it’s also vegan?